ankane/mailkick/README.md

 ### 1.0

 Mailkick 1.0 stores subscriptions instead of opt-outs.

+That means users users are **opted out by default** instead of being opted in by default, you need to create the subscription.

 To migrate:

 1. Add a table to store subscriptions